pingcap/docs/system-variables.md

 - Scope: NONE
 - Default value: (string)
-- This variable returns the OS that TiDB is running on.
+- This variable returns the name of the OS on which TiDB is running.

 ### version_compile_machine

 - Scope: NONE
 - Default value: (string)
-- This variable returns the CPU architecture that TiDB is running on.
+- This variable returns the name of the CPU architecture on which TiDB is running.

 ### wait_timeout